SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## My Current Involvement :

--  As a volunteer at "PauseAI" Team
+- Researcher at AI safety camp 10 th edition
--  Independent researcher
+- Independent AI safety researcher

 ## Volunteer:
 - 1.Reviewer for NeurIPS Bayesian Decision-making and Uncertainty Workshop 2024

+## Past Journeys
+-  As a volunteer at "PauseAI" Team
+-  As a volunteer at Alphaxiv